Symmetric Yang--Mills theory in FLRW universes: Spacetime dynamics: the Einstein--Yang--Mills coupled system

 with the dot denoting differentiation with respect to the conformal time $\tau$.
 The cosmological potential $W(a)$, illustrated in Fig.~\ref{figW}, and hence the range of possible dynamics of the spacetime, is determined by the signs of the sectional curvature $k$ of the spatial slicing and of the cosmological constant $\Lambda$,

-The equations of motion for the scale factor are, like for the Yang--Mills system, that of a Newtonian particle subject to a quartic cosmological potential $W(a)$.
-The coupling to the Yang--Mills system is given solely through the `energy balance'
+The equations of motion for the scale factor in this case are, like for the Yang--Mills system, that of a Newtonian particle subject to a quartic cosmological potential.
+The coupling to the Yang--Mills system is given solely through the energy balance

 known as the Wheeler--DeWitt constraint.
-In \cite{friedan2020origin,Kumar_2021}, the case of $k=+1 \leftrightarrow \tilde{M}=S^3 \cong \text{SU}(2)$ with $\Lambda >0$ was considered.
-In that case, the Yang--Mills system was subject to a double well and the scale factor to an inverted double well, resulting either in periodic or in blow-up solutions for $a(\tau )$.
-Now, for the case $k=-1 \leftrightarrow \tilde{M}=H^3$, that is, open-type hyberbolic cosmologies, the Yang--Mills system is subject to an inverted double well and the dynamics of the scale factor depend on the sign of $\Lambda$.
-For the latter, there are two possibilites: \begin{itemize} \item[(i)] $\Lambda>0\;\Rightarrow\; W(a)$ is concave $\rightarrow$ $E_{\mathrm{GR}}\neq 0$ yields only blow-up solutions and $E_{\mathrm{GR}}=0$ yields one trivial solution $a\equiv 0 $ and `big crunch' scenarios. \item[(ii)] $\Lambda<0\;\Rightarrow\; W(a)$ double well $\rightarrow$ Oscillatory solutions both with and without `big crunch' and stationary solution at potential minima. \end{itemize} Now lets focus on the $\Lambda <0$ case.
+In \cite{friedan2020origin,Kumar_2021}, where the case $k=+1 \leftrightarrow \tilde{M}=S^3 \cong \text{SU}(2)$ with $\Lambda >0$ was considered, the Yang--Mills system was subject to a double well and the scale factor to an inverted double well, resulting either in periodic or in blow-up solutions for $a(\tau )$.

+We now consider the case $k=-1 \leftrightarrow \tilde{M}=H^3$, \textit{i.e.} open-type hyberbolic cosmologies.
+In this case, the Yang--Mills system is subject to an inverted double well and the dynamics of the scale factor depends on the sign of $\Lambda$: \begin{itemize} \item[(i)] $\Lambda>0\;\Rightarrow\; W(a)$ is concave $\;:\;$ $E_{\mathrm{GR}}\neq 0$ yields only blow-up solutions and $E_{\mathrm{GR}}=0$ yields one trivial solution $a\equiv 0 $ and `big crunch' scenarios. \item[(ii)] $\Lambda<0\;\Rightarrow\; W(a)$ double well $\;:\;$ Oscillatory solutions both with and without `big crunch' and stationary solutions at the potential's extrema. \end{itemize} Let us focus on the $\Lambda <0$ case.
 Fixing $\dot{a}(0)=0$, the solutions for the scale factor in conformal time can be parametrized by the initial energy $E_{\mathrm{GR}}$ and initial condition $a(0)$.
 Similarly to \eqref{eq:Jacobi-phi-straight}, we have

 with